Garage Door Cable Repair in Southlake, TX

 How much does garage door cable repair cost?

-Cable replacement for a single side typically runs $120 to $200 in the Southlake area, including parts and labor.
-We replace both cables when one fails — cables wear at the same rate, and a cable that is near the end of its life on the other side is not worth leaving.
-A two-cable replacement on a standard door runs $180 to $300.
+Cable replacement for a single side in the Southlake area includes parts and labor.
+We replace both cables when one fails, since cables wear at the same rate, and a cable that is near the end of its life on the other side is not worth leaving.
+A two-cable replacement on a standard door costs somewhat more, since both sides are done together.

-If the cable failed because a spring broke, you are looking at a combined repair: cable plus spring replacement typically runs $300 to $500 depending on the spring type and whether we are replacing one or both springs.
+If the cable failed because a spring broke, you are looking at a combined repair: cable plus spring replacement, with the total depending on the spring type and whether we are replacing one or both springs.
 We give you the full price before we start.
 If we find anything additional during the inspection, we tell you before touching it.

 How we fix it